 Sahar has a strong passion for helping those in need and a passion for the arts.
 She has previously served on the board for a few not-for-profit organizations in the areas of education and poverty/hunger.

-Soheila has exhibited her work in group and solo exhibitions at many occassions in the United States, Iran and Canada and has won many awards.
+Soheila has exhibited her work in group and solo exhibitions at many occasions in the United States, Iran and Canada and has won many awards.

-Nermine Zohdy is a seasoned professional with extensive years of professional experience in the field of development and non-for-profit work.
-She’s got a Bachelors Degree in International Relations and Economics, and subsequently a Master’s Degree in Professional Development.
+Nermine Zohdy is a seasoned professional with extensive experience in non-profit and development.
+She has a Bachelors Degree in international relations and economics, and a master’s degree in professional development.

-Her vast experience with donors, national and international non-governmental organizations (NGOs), and multi-stakeholders stemmed from her work with the Canadian International Development Agency (CIDA), Save-The-Children, the Arab Community Centre of Toronto and national NGOs overseas.
+Her skill with donors, non-governmental organizations (NGOs), and multi-stakeholders was honed during her time with the Canadian International Development Agency (CIDA), Save-The-Children, the Arab Community Centre of Toronto and NGOs overseas.

 Chetna Desai was born and raised in India but has since lived in Africa, England, Cayman Island and Canada.
 She is Founder & CEO of Shabd Prarthna a literature and language focussed organization.